m.spacapan

 About me

-American born to US-Canadian parents, I first immigrated to Aotearoa New Zealand when I was six years old.
-Our family returned to the States, where I received a BFA from Columbia, Chicago before migrating westward to California, and finally: Home, in Aotearoa.
+Born to US-Kanienʼkehá꞉ka [Mohawk] Canadian parents, Mary first immigrated to Aotearoa New Zealand when she was six years old.
+She returned to the United States with her family, where she later completed a BFA from Columbia University, Chicago.
+Later migrating to California — and finally home to Aotearoa.

 E mihi ana ia ki ngā mana whenua.
-Mary believes it right to acknowledge that her place in Aotearoa is by gift— upheld by te Tiriti and sustained through the friendship of many.
+Mary believes it right to acknowledge her place in Aotearoa is upheld by her commitment to te Tiriti o Waitangi and sustained through the friendship of many.

-My work explores what it means to invoke memory, serve, and tend to the animated nature of the whenua, both land and body, with generational vision.
+Sheltered by maunga Taranaki, Mary operates alongside local and national peacemakers around matters of reconciliation.
+Her work carefully considers the role and responsibility of the ‘witness,’ and explores what it means to invoke memory, serve, and tend to the dynamic nature of the whenua, both land and body, with generational vision.